-Dr Francoise Lyons and her family visited Borneo and Burma with Audley in December and January
+Dr Francoise Lyons and her family visited Borneo and Myanmar with Audley in December and January

-As a family of four adults who like a combination of wildlife and adventure, Audley arranged for us to visit Sabah in Malaysian Borneo, followed by six days yachting in the unspoiled, undeveloped Mergui Archipelago off the coast of Burma (Myanmar).
+As a family of four adults who like a combination of wildlife and adventure, Audley arranged for us to visit Sabah in Malaysian Borneo, followed by six days yachting in the unspoiled, undeveloped Mergui Archipelago off the coast of Myanmar.

 Our intention was to see orangutans in the wild, so our first destination was Borneo Rainforest Lodge in the Danum Valley, Sabah.
 This is a totally isolated ecolodge in the midst of pristine primary rainforest.
 We were thrilled to see five orangutans in the trees, quite close to the lodge.